 A hub for PhD students & Postdocs to practice and polish writing skills

-GPS-BIOMED blog intends to offer a platform for junior researchers in STEM to practice and polish their writing skills.
+GPS-STEM blog intends to offer a platform for junior researchers in STEM to practice and polish their writing skills.
 The contributions to this blog range from scientific to non-scientific career preparation articles.
 Everyone is welcome to submit!

 Posted on Dec 3, 2019

 Delayed onset Impostor Syndrome – Anonymous